ryanwmichaud/ryanwmichaud/README.md

 Hi, I’m Ryan Michaud
+Here's what I'm excited about right now
+- I'm currently learning digital signal processing and machine learning
--  I’m currently learning javascript/react and working on some projects relating to banjo playing optimization
+- I'm currently working on some projects relating to banjo playing optimization
 - You can reach me at ryanwilliammichaud@gmail.com

 <!---